This will be a work-in-progress for a while, and as such I'll reserve the next two posts in the thread and will update info as time permits.

-We've all seen "the question" come up numerous times on RC forums, FaceBook groups, etc. "I want to try building from balsa, what plane should I get?"
+We've all seen "the question" come up numerous times on RC forums, FaceBook groups, etc. "I want to build my first balsa plane, what kit should I get?"
 Personally, I get all giddy at the thought of converting somebody from foam to balsa because I enjoy it so much and they're simply missing out on all the fun!
-The goal with this post is to help lay down a plan for somebody new to balsa that will help them achieve successful flight with their first balsa build.
+The goal with these posts is to help lay down a plan for somebody new to balsa that will help them achieve successful flight with their first balsa build.
 Regardless of how that first planes looks, the goal is for it to FLY.
 Even if it doesn't fly well, even if it is a bit warped, even if the covering is wrinkled, none of that matters as much as getting a successful flight!
 You can worry about all those issues on the next build.

-What kind of help is your answer, and what kind of experience will the new builder get from taking your advice?
-Are you setting the new builder up for success or for failure?
+Consider what kind of experience the new builder will get from taking your advice.
+Are you setting them up for success or for failure?
 Building your first balsa plane is drastically different than assembling your first foam ARF.
 Special tools are required, more space is often mandatory, different skills come into play, and patience is truly a virtue.
-There is also a learning curve, so don't get discouraged!
+There is also a learning curve, so don't set somebody up to be discouraged!
+Look at all the half-built planes available at swap meets (or in my basement ).
+Getting stuck and discouraged half-way into a build is an easy way to drive somebody right back into the waiting arms of foam.

 Regarding the Sig Four Star example mentioned above, while it's not a difficult kit I don't think it's the best option for the first-time builder.
-Let's face it, the world is in "instant gratification" mode and most kits on the market require some work and a little skill.
+Let's face it, the world is in "instant gratification" mode and most balsa kits on the market require some work and a little skill.
 The average attention span is now... hey, look at the kitten!
-It's sad when the good intentions of building a plane end up like this collecting dust in the basement for years, until the kit is eventually thrown away or given to somebody else to finish.
+It's sad when the good intentions of building a plane end up like this collecting dust in the basement for years, until the kit is eventually thrown away, sold for pennies at a swap meet, or given to somebody else to finish.

-In my opinion, building with balsa is like taking a long walk that may never end.
-You pick up skills, tools, and knowledge along the journey that can open many doors in this hobby.
-Basically, if you can't build this:
+In my opinion, building with balsa is like taking a long journey that may never end.
+You pick up skills, tools, and knowledge along that journey that can open many doors in this hobby.
+But it's a journey of learning and it's very difficult to skip over the basics and go right to the advanced part of the journey.
+Basically, if you can't build an easy kit like this:

 You shouldn't even think about building this:

-And if you CAN build that, you can build just about anything!
+And when you've got the skills to build something like that, you can build just about anything!
 Seriously, isn't that plane is flippin' gorgeous?!

 Time to light this candle!